masonyonkers/ToDo/README.md

 # ToDo App

 This guide will walk you through setting up the project, configuring MongoDB locally, and testing the connection.
+If you are not hosting MongoDB locally, skip to **8** after installing MongoDB on your machine.

 ---